sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 let $FZF_DEFAULT_COMMAND = 'ag -g ""'
 ```

-## Save My Config on Github
+## Save My Config on GitHub

-- The above is my first version of `init.vim`, continuouse updating is on the github:
+- The above is my first version of `init.vim`, continuous updating is on the GitHub:

-{% embed url="https://github.com/sheldonldev/nvim_config" caption="My Neovim Config on Github" %}
+{% embed url="https://github.com/sheldonldev/nvim_config" caption="My Neovim Config on GitHub" %}